 General.

-Indonesian culture and ways of verbal and non-verbal communication are very specific due to the mixture of cultures and religion that is present in this country.
+Indonesian culture and ways of verbal and non-verbal communication are very specific due to the mixture of cultures and religions that is present in this country.
 Islam and Buddhism are interconnected in Indonesia due to the historical reasons and this fact finds its reflection in the communication standards and norms.
-The Indonesian culture comprises the features that are typical of European, Muslim and Asian cultures, and this creates the main difficulty in learning and understanding this culture's communicational norms (LMI, 1990).
+The Indonesian culture comprises the features that are typical of European, Muslim, and Asian cultures, and this creates the main difficulty in learning and understanding this culture's communicational norms (Palls, 2008).

 Non-Verbal Communication.

-First of all, smiling can be interpreted differently in the Indonesian society.
-If in the USA a smile is the expression of good mood and positive emotions, in Indonesia a smile can express both gladness and embarrassment or pity.
-For example, if a student is late for the class, it is typical to smile when entering the room to express the embarrassment because of this fact.
-At the same time, in the USA, it is typical of students to be late for classes and their smiles prove that lateness is not a problem at all.
+First, smiling can be interpreted differently in the Indonesian society.
+If in the USA, a smile is the expression of good mood and positive emotions, in Indonesia, a smile can express both gladness and embarrassment or pity.
+For example, if student is late for the class, it is typical to smile when entering the room to express the embarrassment of this fact.
+At the same time, in the USA, it is typical of students to be late for classes, and their smiles prove that lateness is not a problem at all.
 American students feel more relaxed when communicating with their teachers.
 The feature similar to the Japanese culture is that emotions like sorrow or anger are not expressed openly.
-As for gestures, the OK gesture that means that everything is good has a meaning of zero in Indonesia, while in Japan the same gesture is used to indicate somebody's need for money, especially small change.
+As for gestures, the OK gesture that means that everything is good has a meaning of zero in Indonesia, while in Japan, the same gesture is used to indicate somebody's need for money, especially small change.
 The US gesture of two fingers to indicate "victory" or "peace" is used in Indonesia to indicate the numeral "two" and nothing more.

-Another specific feature of Indonesian non-verbal communication is putting a fist under a chin to express disappointment, but whistling while seeing a pretty girl which is acceptable in the USA is impossible in Japan (LMI, 1990, p.
-33).
+Another specific feature of Indonesian non-verbal communication is putting a fist under a chin to express disappointment (Palls, 2008).

 Verbal Communication.

-Thus, the standards of non-verbal communication in Indonesia are specifically Indonesian in some aspects, while in other points they combine features that are typical of communication in the USA and Japan.
+Thus, the standards of non-verbal communication in Indonesia are specifically Indonesian in some aspects, while in other points, they combine features that are typical of communication in the USA and Japan.
 Verbal communication is also rather specific in Indonesia.
-While it is impolite to touch your interlocutor while talking, as well as in Japan, Indonesians are characterized by large amounts of talking that can be expressed by their connection to Islam traditions and with the US standards of communication (LMI, 1990).
+While it is impolite to touch the interlocutor while talking, as well as in Japan, Indonesians are characterized by large amounts of talking that can be expressed by their connection to Islam traditions and with the US standards of communication (Palls, 2008).